 The COVID-19 pandemic is a public health emergency.
-The overwhelming consensus of public health authorities, including the State Public Health Officer and the County Health Officer, is that vaccination against COVID-19 is the most effective means of preventing infection with the COVID-19 virus, and subsequent transmission and outbreaks.
+The overwhelming consensus of public health authorities, including the State Public Health Officer and the County Health Officer, is that vaccination and boosters against COVID-19 are the most effective means of preventing infection with the COVID-19 virus, and subsequent transmission and outbreaks.
 COVID-19 vaccine status verification and vaccine or testing requirements are critical and necessary steps to ensuring the health and safety within County facilities and preventing the spread of COVID-19, especially in light of the highly transmissible variants.

 State Public Health Officer Orders establish vaccine mandates for workers in specified health care facilities and other high-risk settings where there is frequent exposure to staff and highly vulnerable patients.
-The County is expanding these requirements and requiring all County employees not already covered by one of the State Public Health Officer Orders, to either submit proof of vaccination or to be tested for COVID-19 at least once a week.
+The County has expanded these requirements and currently requires all County employees not already covered by one of the State Public Health Officer Orders to submit proof of vaccination.